 This was a great win for an indigenous tribe especially as the chief Raoni Metuktire travelled the world with Sting (Bono wasn’t available) to highlight the plight of the rainforest.

-Yossi Ghinsberg is an Amazon survivor who knew very little about the environment he was in, he was one of the many Israeli travellers that travel around South America every year and he became lost in Bolivia’s rainforest.
+Yossi Ghinsberg is another Amazon survivor, but one who knew very little about the environment he was in.
+He was one of the many Israeli travellers that travel around South America every year and he became lost in Bolivia’s rainforest.

 He travelled in a group with three other lone travellers from Austria, Switzerland and America, so it is not surprising that this group of very different cultures ended up having a disagreement.
 They set off to find a little-known tribe and parted ways when the Europeans continued into the rainforest on foot and he rafted down the river with his American friend, Kevin.